UdhayaSoftsuave/Junit/ReadMe.txt

 stringFlux.blockLast();                                                         -> It will block the main until it's emitting all the value.

 Flux.merge(a, b)                                                               ->The merge operator combines multiple publishers into a single publisher that emits the items from all the publishers in an unordered manner.

+a.mergeWith(b)                                                                 ->mergeWith is same as merge.
+The difference is merging only 2 Flux.